AndersBlack/hpsolver/Readme.md

 ### Running the entire [IPC2020](https://ipc2020.hierarchical-task.net/)

 The following runs the IPC2020 competition in its entirety.
-Be aware that since every problem has 30 minutes of available runtime, this command can potentially run for a very long time.
+Be aware that since every problem has 30 minutes of available runtime and the complete competition contains 1116 problems, this command can potentially run for a very long time.

 ```
 cargo run --bin run_competition